 The lack of well-designed and reported clinical trials reduces confidence in RCT results.
 Asking a clearly defined RQ is the first step in conducting a well-designed study.
-Consequently, the key implication of this study is that trialists in the rehabilitation field should pay attention to the proper framing of the research question using a structured approach, such as the PICO format.
+Consequently, the key implication of this study is that trialists in the rehabilitation field should pay attention to the proper framing of the RQ using a structured approach, such as the PICO format.
 This should comprise a precise statement of the primary objective, ideally in a single sentence as suggested by Cochrane.
-This clearly defined RQ should inform how the study is designed, conducted and reported.
-Consequently, our "Research Question" TWG have now recommended that the RCTRACK checklist includes the following specific item about the "research question": "definition of the research question and rationale of the chosen design to answer to the research question described according to the PICO format".
+This clearly defined RQ should inform how the study is designed, conducted, and reported.
+Consequently, the "Research Question" Technical Working Group recommends that the RCTRACK checklist includes the following specific item about the "research question" "definition of the research question and rationale of the chosen design to answer to the research question described according to the PICO format."